davidher-mann/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/upgrade-guides/6-0-0-upgrade-guide/index.md

 If you create a new schema `1-0-2` that reverts the offending changes and is again compatible with `1-0-0`, the data for events with that schema will be written to the original table as expected.

-### Identification of the schemas that need patching
+### Identifying schemas that need patching

-After the rdb-loader's upgrade, users might find out that some old schema lineages land in the recovery table.
+After upgrading RDB Loader, you might find out that events or entities with some of the old schemas land in recovery tables.

-To avoid this, older iglu schemas must be patched to align with the latest.
+To avoid this, the offending older Iglu schemas must be patched to align with the latest.

-To help with the identification of the schemas that need patching, we have rewritten the rdbms table-check command.
-`igluctl` will now cross-check the types between the iglu server and RedShift or Postgres.
-Depending on what types offended the schema errors might vary.

-Procedure of identifying offending warehouse patches is as follows:
+You can use the latest version of `igluctl` to do this:

-1) Run `igluctl static generate` command.
-If recovery table to be created it will show up as a warning message.
+1) Run the `igluctl static generate` command.
+If a recovery table is to be created, it will show up as a warning message.
 Example:
 ```bash
 mkdir <schemas_folder> <sql_folder>
 igluctl static pull <schemas_folder> <iglu_url> <iglu_key>